Workshops

 Facilitators: Kate Gannon & Kate Cooper, ResilienceSOS x Ellen Hooper

 Most organisations only sharpen their risk thinking after something has already gone wrong.
-Under pressure, decisions clarify and priorities focus but by then, the cost is real.
-This high-energy, fast-paced workshop focusses on building resilience before crisis hits when choices still exist and judgement can be shared.
+Under pressure, decisions clarify, and priorities focus, but by then, the cost is real.
+This high-energy, fast-paced workshop focuses on building resilience before crisis hits, when choices still exist, and judgment can be shared.
 Grounded in High Reliability Organisation research and psychological safety science, the session blends behavioural insight with disciplined Lego Serious Play® and structured scenario rehearsal using the ResilienceSOS® Scenario Cards and Action Equation.

 Expect movement.
 Expect interaction.
 Expect to think with your hands, test assumptions and rehearse real decisions.
 Participants actively surface blind spots, visualise complexity and practise practical actions that strengthen strategic risk thinking, constructive challenge and confident early escalation.
 It is serious work, delivered through serious play.